j1mc/jimcampbell_org/content/project/chicagolug.md

 +++

 I've been a co-organizer of the Chicago GNU/Linux User Group since October of 2012.
-As co-organizer, I handle organizing meetings and social activities, building-out and maintaining group infrastructure, sharing updates on social media, and handling other duties as assigned. : )
+As co-organizer, I help organize meetings and social activities, build-out and maintain group infrastructure, share updates on social media, and handle other duties as assigned. : )